Fatimid sack of Genoa

-The Fatimid Caliphate conducted a major raid on the Ligurian coast in 934–35, culminating in the sack of its major port, Genoa, on 16 August 935.
+The Fatimid Caliphate conducted a major raid on the Ligurian coast in 934–935, culminating in the sack of its major port, Genoa, on 16 August 935.
 The coasts of Spain and southern France may also have been raided and the islands of Corsica and Sardinia certainly were.
 It was one of the most impressive accomplishments of the Fatimid navy.

 At the time, the Fatimids were based in North Africa, with their capital at Mahdia.
 The raid of 934–35 was the high point of their domination of the Mediterranean.
 They never again raided so far afield with so much success.
-Genoa was a small port in the Kingdom of Italy.
-How wealthy Genoa was at the time is not known, but the sack is sometimes taken as evidence of a certain economic vitality.
-The destruction, however, set the city back years.
+At the time, Genoa was only a small port in the Kingdom of Italy.
+How wealthy Genoa was is not known, but the sack is sometimes taken as evidence of a certain economic vitality.
+The destruction, however, almost certainly set the city back years.